-- A. Students will be notified of their FERPA rights annually by publication in all student handbooks published by Student Development/Dean of Students and the Accelerated Programs/Center for Adult & Professional Education. - B. Other notification may be made available through publication in the University Catalog, the Faculty Policy Manual, and the Part-Time Adjunct Policy Manual.
+- A. Students will be notified of their FERPA rights annually by publication in all student handbooks published by Student Development/Dean of Students and the Digital, Graduate & Professional Programs. - B. Other notification may be made available through publication in the University Catalog, the Faculty Policy Manual, and the Part-Time Adjunct Policy Manual.
 Also, handouts will be made available at all times in the Office of the Registrar.